bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/noerror/novalue/confusion.md

 options:
   success:
     label: "Yes"
-    summary: Issue is a confusion between array and object
+    summary: The issue is confusion between array and object
     page: /done.md
   array-object:
     label: "No"
-    summary: Issue is not a confusion between array and object
+    summary: The issue is not confusion between array and object
-    page: /deadend.md
+    page: types/index.md
 ---

-When a program fails to extract the values from a `JsonDocument`, it's often because there is a confusion between arrays and objects.
+When a program fails to extract the values from a `JsonDocument`, it's often because of confusion between arrays and objects.

 For example, a common mistake is to write: